BEFORE YOU LEAVE THE USA

 Is food included in the bursar payment?

 Yes.
-Your food is included in your room and board payment but you will need money to eat in restaurants or tapas bars.
+Your food is included in your room and board payment but you will need money to eat in cafes and if you travel out of Salamanca.

-How does the internet access work?
+How does internet access work?
 Is there wireless?

 The dorm and university buildings have WiFi.
 See dorm and ID card for passwords.